This pear cake is perfect—it will make you fall in love with baking. It is moist and homemade with simple ingredients, ideal for any occasion.

 Meanwhile

-With a spatula or your fingers butter well a 10-inch springform pan, bottom and sides.
+• With a spatula or your fingers, butter a 10-inch springform pan, both the bottom and sides.

-Sprinkle two tablespoons of turbinado sugar in your springform and shake well to cover the bottom and sides as much as possible.
+• Sprinkle two tablespoons of turbinado sugar into your springform pan and shake well to coat the bottom and sides as evenly as possible.

 buttered springform mold and turbinado sugar sprinkled over it